passepartoutvpn/passepartout/README.md

 In preset mode, you can pick pre-resolved IPv4 endpoints when DNS is problematic.

-### Import .ovpn profiles
+### Import configuration files

-Passepartout can import .ovpn configuration files.
-This way you can fine-tune encryption without tweaking and reimporting a new configuration.
+Passepartout can import .ovpn (OpenVPN) and .wg (WireGuard) configuration files as is.
 You can find details on what may or may not work in the related section of the [TunnelKit README][dep-tunnelkit-ovpn].

 ## Installation

 ### Requirements

-- iOS 12.0+ / macOS 10.15+
+- iOS 14+ / macOS 11+
-- Xcode 12+ (SwiftPM 5.3)
+- Xcode 13+ (SwiftPM 5.3)
 - Git (preinstalled with Xcode Command Line Tools)
 - Ruby (preinstalled with macOS)
+- golang

 It's highly recommended to use the Git and Ruby packages provided by [Homebrew][dep-brew].